PPP leading with huge margin in Tharparkar by-election

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-According to the unofficial, preliminary results coming from the 267 polling stations out of total 318 polling stations in NA-221, the PPP candidate, Pir Ameer Ali Shah Jilani, was leading with 92,566 votes.
-The PTI candidate, Nizamuddin Rahimoon, was runner-up, grabbing 44,586 votes.
+According to the unofficial, preliminary results coming from the 267 polling stations out of total 318 polling stations in NA-221, the PPP candidate Pir Ameer Ali Shah Jilani was leading with 92,566 votes.
+The PTI candidate Nizamuddin Rahimoon was runner-up with grabbing 44,586 votes.

 A small fire erupted at a polling station in Tharparkar’s Chachro tehsil on Sunday during the by-polls for the district’s NA-221 seat, causing a media frenzy and panic among the voters.